Essential tips to extend the life of your electric wheelchair’s lithium battery so your wheelchair always stays in full condition!

 Proper storage and use

-Proper storage of batteries is one of the important factors in extending their life.
-Avoid storing rechargeable batteries for long periods of time or leaving them in an excessively discharged state for a long period of time.
-That is, if the electric wheelchair is not used for a long time, it should be stored in a dry, cool, dark place, and charged and discharged every month or so to maintain battery activity. .
+Proper storage of the battery is one of the important factors in extending its lifespan.
+Avoid prolonged storage of a charged battery or allowing the battery to remain in an over-discharged state for extended periods.
+That is, if the electric wheelchair is not used for a long time, it should be stored in a dry, cool, and dark place, and charged and discharged once a month or so to maintain the battery's activity.

-That is to say, when using an electric wheelchair, overloading, sudden acceleration, sudden braking, climbing, etc. should be avoided to reduce the high current discharge of the battery and extend the life of the battery.
+That is, when using an electric wheelchair, avoid situations such as overloading, sudden acceleration, sudden braking, or climbing steep slopes, to reduce high-current discharge from the battery and extend its lifespan.

-That is, when using and storing the battery, the battery should be protected from physical or electrical damage such as impact, scratch, puncture, short circuit, etc. to prevent battery leakage, fire, explosion and other dangers. .
+That is, when using and storing the battery, avoid physical or electrical damage such as impact, scratches, punctures, or short circuits, to prevent the battery from leaking, catching fire, or exploding.

 Avoid extreme environments

-The correct charging method is an indispensable part of extending the life of the lithium battery in an electric wheelchair.
-By implementing the suggestions and tips described in this article, you will be able to effectively slow down the aging of your battery, thus providing a longer life for your power wheelchair.
-For people who use electric wheelchairs, extending battery life not only means longer use, but also improves the quality of life.
-Hopefully these tips will help you better manage your battery so your wheelchair always stays “charged.”
+Correct charging methods are an indispensable part of extending the lifespan of an electric wheelchair's lithium battery.
+By implementing the advice and tips presented in this article, you will effectively slow down battery aging, thereby providing a longer service life for your electric wheelchair.
+For electric wheelchair users, extending battery life not only means longer usage but also an improvement in quality of life.
+We hope these tips help you better manage your battery, keeping your wheelchair always "fully charged."

 Leave a comment